Dragon Saga: Dragon Saga Kryos Origins (8-1)

-Development
+Development and release

 ICE Entertainment released Version 6 of the Chinese Dragonica in open beta on April 24, 2009.
 IAH's and 8interactive's Dragonica for the SEA-ANZ region have been live since 2009.

 gPotato Europe's EU English, French and German services began on June 10, 2009, after a closed beta period in the previous month.
 It has been in full release since the October 2009 release of Tales of the Damned.

 THQ*ICE, the former publisher of the North American version, started official service on October 15, 2009.
 They shut down their service on August 31, 2010, and Gravity Interactive re-launched the North American service in mid-October of that year under the new name Dragon Saga, after purchasing Barunson Interactive, the game's developer.

 Nexon, the Korean publishers of the game, shut down the service in July 2011.

+A mobile version named Dragon Saga for Kakao was released for Android and iOS on 18 April 2024.

 As of 2013, all development for Dragon Saga had been done in house by Gravity Interactive.
 Art, story boarding, 3d modeling and server hosting is all done by a dedicated team.
 James Ryan Banbury, known as "Tirfing" publicly took over as senior producer, and creative director in 2016.

 In August 2022, long time producer, creative director, and livestream personality, James Ryan Banbury (Tirfing), resigned.
 He spoke about his time as producer and the unique challenges that Dragon Saga had faced during a special farewell Twitch livestream.
 The livestream was later put up on Gravity's YouTube Channel, but taken down due to various issues in the chat.